Are you looking to grow your agency, show off your excellent work, and close deals when dream clients enquire about working with you?

 (And also speed up the time between delivering your pitch and taking them on as a client.)

-This agency have their logo, contact number and a “thank you” message:
+This agency has its logo, contact number and a “thank you” message:

 But the possibilities are endless.
 For example, you could include links to your social media profiles - especially if you’re sending the pitch deck via email after meeting them.

-Remember: The aim of this slide is to make it easy for them to say “yes” to your pitch.
+Remember: If you're sending your presentation via email, it needs to be self-explanatory and action-driven.
+Use the last slide to make it easy for them to say "yes" to your pitch!

 4 quick tips for designing your agency pitch deck